The Ephrata Performing Arts Center Board of Directors

 President – Andrea Glass

-Andrea is excited to join the Ephrata Performing Arts Center Board and is committed to advocating for theater that mattersin our community.
-She currently serves as the Executive Director at the Ephrata Area Chamber of Commerce and is very involved in the Lancaster Community.
-She is also ABD in the American Studies doctoral program at Penn State University, focusing on urban culture and history, gender and sexuality, and the effects of gentrification.
+Andrea is incredibly proud to be a part of the Ephrata Performing Arts Center family and is committed to advocating for theater that matters in our community.
+She is currently a full-time instructor in Women and Gender Studies for the University of Delaware and is very involved in the Lancaster Community.
+She has a Ph.D. in American Studies from Penn State University, where she focused on gender and sexuality and urban culture and history.
 Andrea also holds a master’s degree from the University of Delaware in American History and Museum Studies, a master’s degree from Penn State University in American Studies, and bachelor’s degrees in Art History and American Studies from Penn State University.
-A writer, photographer, and adventurer, Andrea has lived in Lancaster for the past twelve years, but is always traveling somewhere new.
-She has worked for non-profits for over ten years and also currently serves on the Board of Directors for the LGBT Center of Central PA and the Ephrata Economic Development Corporation.
-Andrea is looking forward to assisting with development and strategic planning at EPAC going forward.
+Andrea has lived in Lancaster for the past seventeen years, but is always traveling somewhere new.
+She has a diverse background that includes working for non-profits for over thirteen years, leading community efforts in economic development and social justice, and documenting cultural landscapes as a writer and photographer.
+Andrea is very passionate about accessibility and the arts, as well as using theater to showcase diverse voices and experiences.